FrankieLiuF/PyTorch_26Project/README.md

 ## 5. Reproduction

-Run commands from the repository root.
-The processed data, generated images and complete result CSVs are included, so the full experiment does not need to be rerun to inspect or verify the reported outputs.
+Run all commands from the repository root.
+Sections 5.1--5.6 describe the complete workflow from data preprocessing to statistical analysis.
+The repository includes the processed data, generated-image cache and fold-level result CSVs used in the study.
+This supports two reproduction routes:

+- To inspect the reported experiment, keep the included files and run the analysis steps in Section 5.6.
+The experiment scripts detect completed results and reuse cached images.
+- To repeat model training, move the relevant dataset result CSVs out of `results/` and then follow Sections 5.2--5.5.
+Keep the image cache to repeat training with the original generated representations.
+To repeat image generation as well, also move the corresponding dataset directory out of `output/images/` before running the image-based experiment.

+Moving the existing files to a backup location preserves the reported outputs while preventing the incremental scripts from skipping completed work.

 Valid `DATASET` values are `iris`, `parkinsons`, `hepatitis`, `acute_inflammations`, `zoo` and `hayes_roth`.